 A small number of trees will be removed.
 More trees will be planted than will be removed, and all will be native species.
 CHAC will undertake stormwater mitigation as part of the development of the carpark.

-Four engineering firms were engaged in 2021 to assess the application for flooding, environmental impacts, traffic and transport impacts, and stormwater management.
+Four engineering firms were engaged to assess the application for flooding, environmental impacts, traffic and transport impacts, and stormwater management.
 All reports found the application was sound and will not materially damage the environment or increase flooding.

 CHAC is committed to protecting the environment.